 Shelf Life for Unopened Canned Milk

 Unopened canned milk stays safe for a long time because it is heated and sterilized during processing.
-According to experts at the University of Nebraska-Lincoln, canned milks can maintain their safety and integrity for significantly long periods when kept in a cool, dry place.
+According to University of Nebraska-Lincoln Extension Food Safety Guide (2023), canned milks can maintain their safety and integrity for significantly long periods when kept in a cool, dry place.

 Typical shelf life: